PollyHannah/Phylogenomic-study/README.md

 #### Which genomes are included and exluded from the `genomes_1` directory?
 I included all megalocytivirus genomes saved as 'complete' genomes under the genus *Megalocytivirus* in the [NCBI GenBank Taxonomy Browser](https://www.ncbi.nlm.nih.gov/Taxonomy/Browser/wwwtax.cgi), which were the expected length.
 This included genomes entered into NCBI Genbank as 'unclassified' at the species level.

+After realising that not all megalocytivirus genomes are neatly filed away in the right spot in NCBI GenBank (silly me), I progressively added megalocytivirus genomes which I identified in the literature to my study, where they were not already added.
+I also included two genomes proposed as new species of megalocytivirus.
+They are:

+* Three-spined stickleback virus (TSIV), which is is a megalocytivirus which infects threespine stickleback (Gasterosteus aculeatus).
+Based on phylogenetic analysis of iridovirus core genes (Yoximer et al. 2023), TSIV does not group with either of the existing megalocytivirus species and may represent a novel species of megalocytivirus.
+* European Chub iridovirus (ECIV), which is a megalocytivirus isolated from moribund European Chub (*Squalius cephalus*) in the United Kingdom in 2005.
+Based on phylogenetic analysis (Halaly et al. 2019), ECIV is most closely related to *Megalocytivirus lates1*, but may represent a new species of megalocytivirus.

 I also included ten representative genomes from each of the six other iridovirid genera including two genomes from each genus where multiple genomes are available (two each from of the genera *Ranavirus*, *Lymphocystivirus*, *Iridovirus*, and *Chloriridovirus*; one each from of the genera *Decapodiridovirus* and *Daphniairidovirus*).
 These genomes were chosen to span the deepest node of the given clade shown in Zhao et al. (2022).

 Genomes which I considered to be not the expected length, meant genomes which were half or twice the length of other genomes within the same genus.
 This goes for all genomes considered for inclusion in the `genomes_1` directory.
 There were two genomes which were not included in the `genomes_1` directory given they were not the expected length (as below):